EvanSmith93/jwt-pizza/curiosityReport.md

 console.log(container.get(A).getString());
 ```

-In this simple example, it doesn't look simpler.
+In this simple example, it doesn't look any simpler than our previous code.
 However, if you have many interconnected dependencies it's nice to not have to manage passing each one to each other.

 This framework uses decorators.
 I had forgotten that TypeScript had decorator syntax.
 It also uses property decorators, which is part of an experimental feature within TypeScript.
 This feature you get metadata about classes, methods, and properties at runtime.
 This lets the framework know what dependency should be injected in what place.